-The NNHS PTSO board recently voted unanimously to recommend amendments to the PTSO by-laws.
-The changes will be reviewed at the first PTSO meeting in the fall of 2019 and presented to the general membership for approval.
+The NNHS PTSO board recently voted unanimously to recommend amendments to the PTSO bylaws.
+The changes will be reviewed at the PTSO board meeting on Oct.
+22, 2019, from 4:00-5:15 p.m. and presented to the general membership for approval.

 Why is the board recommending these changes?

 - To better create a path for succession among PTSO officers, especially co-presidents and the vice president, to ensure knowledge transfer and sustain the organization through periods of leadership transition

 - To further clarify roles and responsibilities among the PTSO officers and board members

 - To maintain broad participation of our parent community in PTSO and related programs and activities.

 An ad hoc committee (co-presidents, vice president of fundraising, co-secretaries) met a few times in November and December and developed proposed changes to bring to the board for approval.
 The PTSO board discussed and unanimously recommended these changes.

 Two co-presidents each for a single 2-year term, staggered.
 The staggered terms and requirement of two co-Presidents ensures continuity of leadership, while the limit to one 2-year term provides on-going succession.

 One vice president (functional area of responsibility: fundraising) for a 1-year term up to 3 terms.
 There are no longer multiple co-vice presidents, and the intent (although not required) is that the vice president would succeed one of the co-presidents.